 Back, Shoulder & Neck Exercises to Keep You Moving

-- Chest: Arms out in front of you, palms up to the ceiling, open the arms out and up in a V-shape to the sky, nice and strong! – Turn your head to the right hold for 5 then left hold for 5 repeat each side.
+Arms out in front of you, palms up to the ceiling, open the arms out and up in a V-shape to the sky, nice and strong! – Turn your head to the right hold for 5 seconds, then to the left and hold for 5 seconds – repeat each side.
 Feel the chest opening

-- Shoulder: Extend your right arm across your chest and hold it with your left hand just above the elbow ie the fleshy part of the arm hold for 10 seconds repeat on the other side and once more on each side
+Extend your right arm across your chest and hold it with your left hand just above the elbow (the fleshy part of the arm), hold for 10 seconds – repeat on the other side and once more on each side.

 - Jut your chin forwards and then draw it back towards you thinking about ears over shoulders feel the neck muscles lengthen